jojexcan/Contact_Surface/README.md

-# Contact-Based Binding Affinity Estimation Using Simplified Surface Area Decomposition
+# Contact-Based binding affinity estimation using simplified surface area decomposition

 Intermolecular binding affinity is a critical measure in structural biology, drug discovery, and biomolecular engineering.
 Among various physics-based and empirical approaches, surface area-based scoring models offer a computationally efficient and interpretable strategy.
 These models rely on the observation that the formation of a stable complex is associated with the burial of solvent-accessible surface area between interacting molecules.